Ren23813/command-line-clue/game/notebook.md

 - [ ] Silver Watch

 ## Notes
 *Use this space to record your findings and deductions...*
 Glass bottle is not a weapon.
 Found in the school kitchen.
 Florist is not sus.
 Also, old key is not a weapon.
 Found in school science lab.
 Letter oppener is not a weapon.
 Found in school gymnasium.
 The Banker is not a suspect.
 Found in the houses cottage.
-Walking stick is not a weapon.
+Walking stick was not the weapon.
 Found in cellar.
 The baker is not a suspect.
 Found in living room.
 The Inkeeper and The Tailor are not suspects.
 Both found in mansion.
+Clockmaker was not the criminal.
+Found in the Study, already checked out of the culprits list in this same notebook.
+Found a hint, it leads to the park

 Location of the crime is still unknown - the room must have been empty when it happened...